 When laser focused in the war room, the film is hysterical.
 Unfortunately the ensemble nature of Dr. Strangelove leaves things a bit uneven.
 One particular plot featuring the soldiers actually tasked with executing the bombing mission feels like nothing more than exposition for the much stronger other segments until the film’s final moments.
 A small gripe, but an important one as it can take a viewer out trance induced by the more interesting plots.

 More than anything, Dr. Strangelove is proof that comedy doesn’t have to be reactionary.
-When done right humor can cross generations.
+When done right humor can transcend generations.
 Kubrick continued directing all the way through 1999, so if you are already a fan of his work, Dr. Strangelove will be right up your alley.
-If you’re new to Kubrick’s work, this is a very accessible place to start.
+If you’re new to Kubrick’s films, this is a very accessible place to start.

 Dr. Strangelove is available to rent on most platforms